Apirone/woocommerce/readme.txt

 == Screenshots ==

+1. Add new plugin.
+2. Search and install plugin from marketplace.
+3. Activate after installation from marketplace.
+4. Upload plugin in zip archive.
+5. Activate after installation from zip archive.
+6. WooCommerce payment page.
+Check plugin activation.
+Manage settings.
-1. Apirone bitcoin plugin settings page.
-Enter your bitcoin address and turn on.
+7. Apirone bitcoin plugin settings page.
+Enter your bitcoin address and check other fields.
-2. Customer chooses the payment method.
+8. The store checkout page with pre-calculated amount in Bitcoins.
-3. Integrated payment details onto the page.
-White label processing.
+9. Integrated payment details onto the WooCommerce page.
 Status of payment in real-time.
+10. Partial payment of order.
+Example of other store template.

 == Changelog ==

+= 2.0 =
+- Added pre-calculation of amount in Bitcoins.
+- Added partial payment ability.
+- Formated window for payment.
+- Link to transaction(s).
+- Status auto-update.
+- Total improvement.

+= 1.2.1 =
+- Bitcoin logo fixed for any templates.

+= 1.2 =
+- Bitcoin logo update.
+Design improvement.
+Some descriptions updated.

 = 1.1 =
 - Updated exchange rates API.
 You can use any currency inlcude native bitcoin item price.